 Finding the perfect bed base / mattress combination

 It's important to remember that not all bed bases can be combined with all mattresses.
-For example, sprung bed bases normally go with spring mattresses, whereas a slatted bed base can be used with a wider range of mattresses, including foam, latex or memory foam.
+For example, sprung bed bases and divan bases normally go with spring mattresses, whereas a slatted bed base can be used with a wider range of mattresses, including foam, latex or memory foam.

 Choosing the right headboard